modulojs/freecodinglessons.com/foundations/1.1/activities/act3/instructions.md

 - `p { color: green; }` CSS color property - One CSS "property" you can adjust is color, which controls the color of the text

+- *What colors are there?* There are many, many colors!
+[Mozilla's MDN documentation has a list here.](https://developer.mozilla.org/en-US/docs/Web/CSS/named-color)

 -------------

-Challenge 1: Turning the Frog Green
+Challenge 1: Turning the Frogs Green
 ----------------------------------

 Let's get with modifying a style tag to change the color of H1 tags.